evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_50_e-tron/_index.md

 The black optics design package is an option.
 This package includes a black single-frame grille, black bezels around the windows, and, if equipped with rails, black rails.

-You can choose between 11 wheels with sizes from 19 to 21 inches.
+Additionally, you can choose between 11 wheels with sizes from 19 to 21 inches.

 The car has four regular doors and a tailgate.
 You can choose an option to have the tailgate electrical powered.
 You can also have the tailgate with a kick sensor, making it possible to open it by just kicking the foot under the tailgate.